The Best Places to Stay in Costa Rica, from Papagayo to Tico Beach

 Image courtesy of Hacienda AltaGracia, Auberge Resorts Collection

-Check out our Hacienda AltaGracia site visit for more intel.
+Check out Fora Advisor Aimee Suthann’s Hacienda AltaGracia site visit for more details.

 Fora Perks at Hacienda AltaGracia, Auberge Resorts Collection:

-• $100 hotel / resort credit, breakfast daily, extended check-in/out whenever possible.
+• $100 hotel / resort credit, breakfast daily and extended check-in/out whenever possible.

-FAQs about the best places to stay in Costa Rica
+The best areas to stay in Costa Rica: FAQs

-Here are a few answers to common questions about the best areas to stay in Costa Rica.
-And don’t forget, when you connect with Fora, we can answer any and all travel questions.
+Here are a few answers to questions about the best areas to stay in Costa Rica.

 Is Costa Rica a great spring break destination?
 How about summer travel?

-The period between May and August (summer in the northern hemisphere), on the other hand, tends to draw niche travelers.
+The period between May and August (summer in the northern hemisphere), on the other hand, tends to draw travelers looking for more approachable rates (and don’t mind the weather).
 By June, the country’s green season is in full swing, so rain is common.
 This is an excellent time to witness Costa Rica’s incredible biodiversity.
 Moreover, prices are more favorable, and most resorts have more rooms available.

 What are the best things to do in Costa Rica?
 Why do so many people visit?